View the AGAT TIMES and subscribe below.

 Laboratory accreditation provides formal recognition to competent laboratories, thus providing a ready means for you to find reliable testing and calibration services that also meets your service needs.

-AGAT Laboratories is accredited or approved for specific analyses by the following agencies:
+AGAT Laboratories is accredited, licensed or approved for specific analyses by the following agencies:

 AGAT Laboratories is accredited by CALA and SCC, for specific tests, to the following standard:

 AGAT laboratories is certified to the following standard: